 Meaning in the last example, if the previous rule

 Ungrouping rules allow you to prevent pages from being grouped.
 These rules will also disable the default integer and datetime wildcarding as well.

 Specific routes which you want to appear unwildcarded can be added.
 For example adding the following ungrouping rules will result in those pages appearing separately in RUM:

 http://foo.com/thread/3 would show up under

 Subdomains can also be grouped or ungrouped in the same way as the segments above.
-If you have multiple domains that each serve the same pages, you can set these up to be (un)grouped using rules such as:

 Mixing ungrouping with grouping

-Will cause the following two pages:
+Will cause the following two pages to appear as